xBromsson/elixir_rpg/README.md

     - NPC Creator

 ### User Experience
 User Interface should be simple and inspire a sense of ease, wonder, and possiblity.
-It should feel like you have fallen to the effects of some mysterious elixir that enables you to draw deep from the ether to create entire worlds.<br><br>
+It should feel like you have fallen to the effects of an elixir that enables you to draw from the ether to create entire worlds with ease.<br><br>

 ### Tech Stack
   - Javascript